-At the core of my practice is the passion and drive to create work that in itself becomes a catalyst to challenge and enhance the viewer’s imagination.
-I consider myself the conveyor, the vehicle through which the imagination of the viewer is pushed beyond the obvious.
+At the core of his practice is the passion and drive to create work that in itself, becomes a catalyst to challenge and enhance the viewer’s imagination.
+He considers himself the conveyor, the vehicle through which the imagination of the viewer is pushed beyond the obvious.
+His emotions are expressed through his work, and he sees himself in every work that he creates.
+What is a painting, if it cannot move you emotionally or challenge your imagination, he asks.

 RIBA Part 3 Professional Practice in Architecture – Kingston University